Skip to Content

 This pass includes access to the Country Music Hall of Fame & Museum, Madame Tussauds Wax Museum, Johnny Cash Museum, Patsy Cline Museum, and the option between RCA Studio B or Hatch Show Print Studio (with Hatch Souvenir Poster).

-Taking a coast-to-coast road trip down I40?
-You might want to consider visiting some of these other Interstate 40 attractions.
+Taking a coast-to-coast road trip down I40 and plan on spending 3 days in Nashville?
+You might want to consider visiting some of these other Interstate 40 attractions along the way.

 Have you been to Nashville?
 What was your favorite thing about the city?